Fan Li

 Fan Li (fl.
-5th-century BCE) from the Spring and Autumn period, was a Chinese businessman, military strategist, and politician.
-Fan Li was an important political and military advisor to Goujian, the king of Yue.
-He later was known as Taozhu Gong, a name he took after achieving a decisive victory for Yue over the state of Wu and retiring to live a secluded life with his wife Xi Shi, one of the most famous beauties in Chinese history.
+5th-century BCE) was a Chinese businessman, military strategist, and politician from the Spring and Autumn period.
+He was an important political and military advisor to Goujian, the king of Yue.
+He later became known as Tao Zhugong, a name he took after achieving a decisive victory for Yue over the state of Wu and retiring to live a secluded life with his wife Xi Shi, one of the most famous beauties in Chinese history.

 Life

 Along with King Goujian of Yue, Fan Li was once a hostage of the state of Wu.
 After three years of captivity the two of them returned to Yue where Fan Li helped Goujian carry out a host of reforms to streamline the administration of the Yue state.
 In 473 BCE, Yue was finally able to destroy the state of Wu.
-After the victory, Fan resigned and renamed himself Taozhu Gong.
+After the victory, Fan resigned and renamed himself Tao Zhugong.
 After his departure, he was said to have written a letter to Wen Zhong from Qi (now Shandong), advising Wen Zhong to leave Goujian's service.
 Wen took notice of the advice in the letter and later was able to escape to Qi, living his remaining days there.

 Alternatively, he is said to have retired from his ministerial post and lived with Xi Shi, one of the renowned Four Beauties of ancient China, on a fishing boat roaming the misty wilderness of Lake Tai in the style of a Taoist immortal.